althea-net/rita-firmware/README.md

 to set it to `-e keys_to_insert=['$(cat ~/.ssh/id_rsa.pub)']`.

 Review and edit the profiles and make whatever changes you would like.
-By default these profiles build a end user router that runs mesh only over the wan nic and provides a secured default route over a wireguard endpoint defined in the management profile.
+By default these profiles build a `gateway` router that can accept WAN connections over the WAN nic (or the lowest numbered in the absence of a labeled WAN), LAN devices on the NIC physically furthest from the WAN nic and mesh connections on all NIC's in between.

-Note that while the firmware builder will build you a `mesh client` firmware by default, the download links in the table above are for the `gateway` firmares because that's what people seem to expect.

-Other available flags include `gateway` and `extender` a gateway bridges from a backhaul connection over the wan port to mesh devices on the lan port, feeding internet over Wireguard tunnels into the mesh.

-An extender acts as a sort of mesh hub, all possible ports on an extender are mesh enabled, making it a good way to plug together a ton of antennas.

-To define a gateway simply add `gateway=true` to your device profile and whatever value of `gateway_port` is unused on the wireguard server end.

-Likewise for an extender simply add 'extender=true' to the device profile.
+Other available flags include `client` (implied by setting `-e gateawy=false`) a client device has a single mesh port on the WAN NIC and all other ports are LAN.
+While originally the default we found that most users didn't want this, so it's now a hidden option.

+All versions of the firmware will connect to a user defined 'exit server' and create a secure Wireguard tunnel over which to route traffic.

 ## Building

 To build the firmware for your device run, replacing '\<Hardware Config\>' with the value from the table above and '\<Management Profile\>' with a profile that has been customized to your needs:

 > ansible-playbook firmware-build.yml -e @profiles/devices/\<Hardware Config\>.yml -e@profiles/management/\<Management Profile\>.yml

 This will take a long time, especially the first run.
 Nearly an hour on a fast